 The Group has regular monitoring and review processes in place to assess reserving risks, such as actual versus projected claims analyses and assessment of PSA incurred claim volumes.

-The risk is not considered to have changed materially during the year.
-Whilst the majority of our policies have been found not to respond to Covid-19 claims we have made appropriate provision where cover is in place.
-A rise in numbers of PSA claims in the Australian business over the past year has led to an increase in reserves.
+The majority of our policies have been found not to respond to Covid-19 claims, though we have made appropriate provision where cover is in place.